Magmi183/wuff/README.md

 # wuff

-`wuff` is an analysis tool designed specifically for WooWoo workspaces.
+`wuff` is an analysis engine (analyzer) designed specifically for WooWoo workspaces.
 It can be integrated within a language server to provide detailed analysis and support for WooWoo-specific syntax and semantics.

 ## Overview

-The `wuff` analyzer tool is built using C++ and is configured to be built with CMake.
+The `wuff` analyzer is built using C++ and is configured to be built with CMake.

 ## Python Package

-The `wuff` analyzer tool is available as a Python package.
+The `wuff` analyzer is available as a Python package.
 You can download and install it from PyPI by visiting [this link](https://pypi.org/project/wuff/#files).

 ### Local Installation